traines-source/db-hafas-gtfs-stops-mapping/README.md

 ## Terminology

-__DB-HAFAS-IDs__ are the stop/station ids used by the DB-run HAFAS system.
+__DB-HAFAS-IDs__ are the stop/station ids used by the HAFAS system run by Deutsche Bahn.
 Other HAFAS instances most likely use different IDs.
 Depending on the context DB-HAFAS-IDs might also be called:

 * EVA number.
 Usually only for DB/German train stations.
 See e.g. [here](https://data.deutschebahn.com/dataset/data-haltestellen.html)
 * [IBNR](https://de.wikipedia.org/wiki/Interne_Bahnhofsnummer).
 Usually only for DB/German train stations.